jrpriceUPS/Renormalized_Mori_Zwanzig/KdV/README_KdV.txt

 energy_deriv_pres: computes the exact energy derivative for N = 20 and compares it to the t^2 and t^4 terms for the presentation.
 produces: energy_deriv.png

+locked_in: computes optimal renormalization coefficients fit over different time ranges to show the “locking in” of the t^2 and t^4 model coefficients
+produces: coeffs_convergence.png

 %%%%%%%%%%%%%